dopplerimager/sdi/readme.markdown

 ------------

-This repo contains the common IDL code for running the SDI, plus things like DLL's, devcon and pstools, the watchdog scripts, driver stuff for the Faulhaver motors, Andor camera, MOXA usb hub, etc.
+This repo contains the common IDL code for running the SDI, plus things like DLL's, devcon and pstools, the watchdog scripts, driver stuff for the Faulhaber motors, Andor camera, MOXA usb hub, etc.

 The standard directory to place this tree is in c:\users\sdi3000\.
 Some stuff (like